 The H-2B program allows U.S. employers to bring foreign workers to the United States to fill temporary nonagricultural jobs.
-See the Immigration and Nationality Act (INA), as amended, section 101(a)(15)(H)(ii)(b), 8 U.S.C. § 1101(a)(15)(H)(ii)(b).
+See Immigration and Nationality Act (INA) § 101(a)(15)(H)(ii)(b), 8 U.S.C. § 1101(a)(15)(H)(ii)(b).
 To petition successfully for this nonimmigrant classification, the employer must establish that:

-- its need for the prospective worker's labor or services is temporary in nature that is, based on a one-time occurrence, a seasonal need, a peakload need, or an intermittent need: - there are not sufficient U.S. workers who are able, willing, qualified, and available to do the temporary work; and - the employment of the H-2B nonimmigrant worker will not adversely affect the wages and working conditions of similarly employed U.S. workers.
+- its need for the prospective worker's labor or services is temporary in nature that is, based on a one-time occurrence, a seasonal need, a peakload need, or an intermittent need; - there are not sufficient U.S. workers who are able, willing, qualified, and available to do the temporary work; and - the employment of the H-2B nonimmigrant worker will not adversely affect the wages and working conditions of similarly employed U.S. workers.

-Generally, before filing a petition with USCIS for H-2B workers, the employer must obtain a single, valid temporary labor certification from DOL or, in the case where the workers will be employed in Guam, from the Governor of Guam.
+Generally, before filing a petition with U.S. Citizenship and Immigration Services (USCIS) for H-2B workers, the employer must obtain a single, valid temporary labor certification from the U.S. Department of Labor or, in the case where the workers will be employed in Guam, from the Governor of Guam.
 See 8 CFR 214.2(h)(6)(iii)(A) and (C).